Chronobreak/Flixmix/README.md

 ## Installation and Setup Instructions

-Clone this repo to your local machine following the steps below, then navigate to `localhost:3000`.
+Clone this repo to your local machine following the steps below and navigate to `localhost:3000`.
 ```
 $ git clone https://github.com/Chronobreak/Flixmix/
 ```